 This medical device Field Safety Notice was reported to all relevant Competent Authorities and the related Notified Body as required under the applicable regulations for Medical Devices as per MEDDEV 2.12-1 in Europe and to the U.S. Food and Drug Administration and will be reported to other Competent Authorities, Notified Bodies, and Regulatory Authorities as required.

-Med Watch Reporting: Adverse reactions or quality problems experienced with the use of this product may be reported to the FDA’s Med Watch Adverse Event Reporting program either online, by mail, or by fax.

-Online: www.fda.gov/medwatch/report.htm

-Mail: Use postage paid, pre-addressed form FDA 3500, available at: www.fda.gov/MedWatch/getforms.htm

-Fax: 1-800-FDA-0178

-Under 21 CFR 803, manufacturers are also required to report any serious injuries where a product has contributed or may have contributed to the event.
 Please keep Zimmer Biomet informed of any adverse events associated with this product or any other Zimmer Biomet product by emailing Medtech-CHT@zimmerbiomet.com or to your local Zimmer Biomet contact.

 Please be aware that the names of user facilities notified are routinely provided to the Competent Authorities for audit purposes.